 Since 1952, when Miner Gleason and Robert Barhorst founded Glebar, the spirit of innovation (as our tagline “Innovation Manufactured™” suggests), is still very alive and well at the company.
-I’d like to touch on some important milestones in our history in this newsletter.
+Let’s review some important milestones in our history.

 Compact Grinders, a First